All Episodes

 But as I say, not every abuse of power is a crime, but it does appear there was a concerted effort to set up and target Flynn, which could constitute a conspiracy.

-So that's I think what Durham's looking at.
+So that's, I think, what Durham's looking at.

-And your thoughts, John Solomon.
+And your thoughts, John Solomon?

-Yeah, listen, I think at some point the the Senate committees need to send subpoenas to the Obama archives and find out what communications were made with the president and his top aides specifically about Flynn.
+Yeah, listen, I think at some point the Senate committees need to send subpoenas to the Obama archives and find out what communications were made with the president and his top aides specifically about Flynn.

-What were they being told, and then what things did they do immediately after they received information?
+And then what things did they do immediately after they received information?

-I think that timeline hasn't been put together because the Obama records haven't been obtained, and I hope and expect that uh Senator Graham and Senator Johnson, Senator Grassley will do those sort of subpoenas in the next few weeks.
+And I hope and expect that Senator Graham and Senator Johnson, Senator Grassley will do those sort of subpoenas in the next few weeks.

 Unbelievable.

-All right, great reporting, a lot of vindication.
+A lot of vindication.

-It's been three years plus in coming now, and uh yeah, the mob and the media ignored all of it.
+And yeah, the mob and the media ignored all of it.

 And they're even ignoring it to the extent they can possibly ignore it now.